 Our Goals

-At Anston Hillcrest, through delivery of the Rotherham RE Syllabus, we aim to ignite each child's curiosity and understanding of different religions, cultures, and worldviews.
-Our RE curriculum equips children with the skills to explore, reflect, and engage with important questions about belief, values, and identity.
-We encourage critical thinking, open-mindedness, and respectful dialogue, developing a deep appreciation of diversity and empathy, as well as an understanding of the role of faith in people’s lives and its relevance to real-world issues.
+At Anston Hillcrest, through the Rotherham RE Syllabus, we aim to develop curiosity and understanding of diverse religions, cultures, and worldviews from EYFS through to KS1 and into KS2.
+Our RE curriculum introduces our youngest children to foundational concepts of belief, values, and identity, building the skills to explore, reflect, and ask meaningful questions.
+By encouraging critical thinking, open-mindedness, and respectful dialogue, we nurture a deep appreciation for diversity and empathy.
+Through this, children gain insight into the role of faith in people’s lives and its relevance to broader, real-world issues.

 Why?